VIA-Research/uPIMulator/golang_vm/README.md

 2. **Host-Side Interpretation:** The host-side virtual machine interprets the host code, orchestrating interactions with the device-side cycle-level simulator.
 3. **Simulation and Results:** The simulator executes the device-side binary and provides detailed cycle-level simulation results.

-We are actively exploring additional usage modes and features to enhance uPIMulator's flexibility and capabilities.
+We are actively exploring new usage modes and features to enhance uPIMulator's flexibility.

 ## Prerequisites
 - Go Compiler: uPIMulator requires Go version 1.21.5 or higher.